-Imperial Terrain was born this year (2017) after a regular group of Star Wars RPG (Fantasy Flight version) players who regularly played with the standard map grid mat decided that there was probably a better way.
-We had seen all kinds of cool things on reddit involving 3d printing for terrain pieces for both DnD and other games, files all over thingiverse and scraped some money together.
-We bought a Prusa Mk2 in the beginning of the year and learned (very painfully) about 3d printing.
-I say very painfully because it was learning a whole new piece of technology, and as we all know, tuning that printer takes patience / time / skill.
-After we were tuned in pretty well, and downloaded what seemed to be over 100 different files off of thingiverse, we began printing.
-We created a whole table's worth of terrain to utilize for our Star Wars RPG campaign.
+Imperial Terrain was born in 2016 after a regular group of Star Wars RPG (Fantasy Flight version) players, who regularly played with the standard map grid mat, decided there had to be a better way.
+We had seen all kinds of cool 3d printed pieces on reddit and thingiverse for DnD and other games so we scraped some money together to buy our first 3d printer.
+We bought a Prusa Mk2 in the beginning of the year and started the journey of learning all things 3d printing.
+As we all know, learning a new piece of technology and tuning a printer takes time, patience and skill.
+After we were tuned in pretty well and what seems like over 100 different file downloads off of thingiverse we started printing terrain for our Star Wars RPG campaign.

 We wanted more customized terrain.
 We wanted to build pieces specific to the scenarios we were playing.
 Dave started doing some research and began cutting his teeth with modeling via Tinkercad.
 After some months of modeling, printing early prototypes and learning how to print self made files (STLs), Dave decided Tinkercad didn’t offer enough horsepower to produce the detail desired.
 So Dave set his sights on learning Autodesk Fusion 360 and Blender.

 On August 18, 2017 at GenCon, a big announcement was made introducing Star Wars™:Legion and we knew this was a game we had to play.
 Finally a game with tactical battles similar to 40k but in the Star Wars universe - we went all in.
 We started by identifying a good scale (~32-34mm) for terrain, researching what boards could look like, scratching out concepts, learning the game mechanics to incorporate into our designs and launched our first piece of terrain: The Small Desert House.